ad2017gd/ColdConsole/README.md

 # ColdConsole

 ## What is this?
-This is self-written OS. - CreepiYT
+This is a Version called Stelar.

-this is version of planum. - Ad2017

 ## Core:
 ColdConsole Planum